dnsimple/dnsimple-support/content/articles/domain-auto-renewal.markdown

 1. Log in to DNSimple with your user credentials.
 1. If you have more than one account, select the relevant one.
-1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain
+1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain, and click on the name to access the domain
 1. Uncheck the <label>Auto-renew this domain before it expires</label> checkbox on the registration status card

     ![Auto-renewal checkbox](/files/disable-auto-renewal.png)